 65% of the customers prefer to speak in a casual tome.

-I know that you have to follow the company’s guidelines for customer interactions, but besides this you should be yourself when you interacting with customers.
+I know that you have to follow the company’s guidelines for customer interactions.
+Probably you already have a list with emapthy statements to use in difficult sutiations.
+But besides this you should be yourself when you interacting with customers.

 Standard phrases can frustrate the user and give him the feeling that you don’t really care.
 A more natural language makes you seem more authentic.

 Use short sentences